-The same methodology than for GEN discrimination tuning (see Figure 22) will be used, to define the statistical models.
+The same methodology than for GEN discrimination tuning (see Figure Erreur : source de la référence non trouvée) will be used, to define the statistical models.
 The differences concern:

-- Various satellites / update rates concerned : This tuning has been attempted for MSG4 (Full disk mission at that time) and MSG1 (IODC mission at that time) in nominal mode (15min update rate), MSG3 (rapid-scan mission at that time), HIMAWAR18 with a sub-nominal 20min update rate (for technical reasons full 10min update rate is not available in local archive of data). - Length of dataset: for each specified geostationary satellite, RDT runs over several domains and days have been undertaken, taking into account regions and periods with significant electrical activity.
-Nevertheless, dataset appeared limited, and would have need much numerous runs for a better statistical assessment. - Ground truth used : METEORAGE lightning network could benefit to runs over Europe domain for MSG4 and MSG3-RS, where other regions have been be provided with data from global WWLLN network.
+- Various satellites and update rates concerned: This tuning has been attempted for MSG4 (Full disk mission at that time) and MSG1 (IODC mission at that time) in nominal mode (15min update rate), MSG3 (rapid-scan mission at that time), Himawari-8 with a subnominal 20 minutes update-rate (for technical reasons full 10min update rate was not available in Météo-France local archive of data) and GOES16 for initial 15 minutes scan rate (up to April 2019) and nominal 10 minutes scan rate. - Length of dataset: for each specified geostationary satellite, RDT runs over several domains and days have been undertaken, taking into account regions and periods with significant electrical activity.
+Nevertheless, dataset appeared limited, and would have need much numerous runs for a better statistical assessment. - Ground truth used: METEORAGE lightning network could benefit to runs over Europe domain for MSG4 and MSG3-RS, where other regions have been be provided with data from global WWLLN network.
 It is an evidence that both networks do not present the same quality neither detection efficiency.
-Thus, results must be regarded keeping in mind the quality of ground truth.1 - Previous processing of Cloud products (CMA, CT, CTTH, CMIC) on the specified domains, necessary for a full benefit to RDT-CW - Depth ranges which can be adapted to various satellite updated rates, and a maximum depth for mature category extending to 90min - Limited number modes specified, but extended to visible and near-infra-red channels for daily conditions - A slightly limited set of predictors to limit redundancies and correlations
+Thus, results must be regarded keeping in mind the quality of ground truth.
+The tuning of GOES16 data had been initially undertaken with GOES16-GLM flash data, converted in a ground network format compliant with [AD.6].
+The difficulty to eliminate all artefacts leads us to take into account WWLLN network data to achieve GOES16 tuning. - Previous processing of Cloud products (CMA, CT, CTTH, CMIC) on the specified domains, necessary for a full benefit to RDT-CW - Depth ranges which can be adapted to various satellite updated rates, and a maximum depth for mature category extending to 90min - Limited number modes specified, but extended to visible and near-infra-red channels for daily conditions - A slightly limited set of predictors to limit redundancies and correlations